Dah Parvatiya: Doorjambs

 The vertical strips in each of the upper part of the door posts extend up to the lintel.

 The first strip, starting from the head of the naga or the nagi, is carved in the wavy pattern of a creeper and is filled with decorations of leaves pattern.
 The second band is like a lotus stem, out of which lotus leaves and different flowers emerge; the stem is supported at the base by two pygmy shaped figures.
 The third strip has embossed panels of human figures fronting ornamental leaves.
 This band is crowned by a vase with drooping decorative foliage.
 The vase is also decorated with a square shaped pilaster that terminates in a capital, which has a cruciform.
 The capital has carvings of a gana (attendant of Shiva).
-Decorative rosettees form the fourth strip.
+Decorative rosettes form the fourth strip.

 Lintel

 The lintel spanning over the door posts is 3.75 ft in length and 1.25 ft in breadth.
 The lintel is larger in size than the door-frame, extending a little on each side of the jambs.
 It is richly decorated with architectural carvings which are placed in a symmetrical form, similar to the architectural features seen in the fifth and sixth century temples in Pataliputra and Benares.
 Five Chaitya-windows (horse-shoe shaped) are carved in the front face of the lintel – three large and two small – with the figurine of a male with four arms carved in the extreme right window seated on a throne; two of its arms are damaged while one arm is seen holding Shiva's damaru.
 At the base of this throne there is a carving in the form of sea waves.
 The central window has a Shiva carving known as "Lakulisa", meaning Lord with the staff, a rope tied to its leg and is flanked by two mythical deities, called "suparna", anthropomorphic figures of a bird and man.
 Also seen in this window are two females figures.
 In another window is a depiction of man playing the flute, and with a hooded snake feature above his head.
 The window to the extreme right has carving of Surya, the Sun god, in a cross-legged posture holding a lotus flower.
 Two attendants are seen next to this figure, one is offering betel leaves (pan) while holding an ink pot in the other hand, and the second attendant is carrying a stick.